areevesman/SFFD-response-times/README.md

 - Cluster the fire_stations (`station_area`) in `sfpd_service_calls` and put some `call_type`'s in an "other" category.
 For example, a table of summary statistics was generated about each of the fire stations, this could be used to do clustering.
 - Use the data in the `sfpd_incidents` table to get aggregates of crime based on addresses.
 The addresses can (hopefully) be used to join this data with the `sffd_service_calls`.
 - Generate variables like the year, month, day and hour of that the call was received by the fire department.
-- If time allows (lol), look into joining the rest of the tables in a similar fashion as the crime table
+- Look into joining the rest of the tables in a similar fashion as the crime table

 ## Results